 - Romantic realism in speculative settings

-- The creative possibilities and limitations of AI collaboration
+- The creative possibilities and limitations of AI tools

 You don’t need to share my philosophical framework to engage with the work.
 I welcome disagreement.
 What I value is honest critical engagement—the kind that challenges thinking rather than hedging to avoid offense.